 Army, industry and academia converge on UIC for propulsion workshop

-MIE professors Kenneth Brezinsky and Patrick Lynch welcomed industry, academia, and government agencies to the University of Illinois at Chicago’s (UIC) east campus as it hosted the first Center for UAS Propulsion (CUP) Industry-Academia Connection Days on May 1 and 2.
+MIE professors Kenneth Brezinsky and Patrick Lynch welcomed industry, academia, and government agencies to the University of Illinois Chicago’s (UIC) east campus as it hosted the first Center for UAS Propulsion (CUP) Industry-Academia Connection Days on May 1 and 2.

 The event included a high-level program review for the multi-fuel capable hybrid propulsion program at Army Research Laboratory (ARL), which has joint faculty appointees, post-docs, and graduate students at different universities and laboratories in the Midwest supporting this project.